camptocamp/build-debian-cloud/README.md

-# debian "squeeze" bootstrapping script for EC2 #
+# Debian bootstrapping script for Amazon machine images #

-This is a fork of camptocamps bootstrapping script for EC2 AMIs.
-It creates a vanilla debian squeeze machine image, no latent logfiles no .bash\_history or even apt package cache.
+This script bootstraps a vanilla Debian installation to create an Amazon machine image.
+The image contains no latent logfiles no .bash\_history or even the apt package cache.
 The machine configuration this script creates has been thoroughly tested.

-*This script is only tested on debian squeeze.*
+*This script is only tested on Debian squeeze.*
-*You will need an EC2 server to run this bootstrapper.*
+*You will need an Amazon EC2 instance to run this bootstrapper.*

 ## Official AMIs provided by the Debian community and Amazon ##
-The Debian community and Amazon have together created AMIs using this bootstrapper and replicated them across aws regions.
+The Debian community and Amazon have together created AMIs using this bootstrapper and replicated them across AWS regions.
 The images have been tested for security and bugs.
 They are available on the [aws marketplace](https://aws.amazon.com/marketplace/pp/ref=csl_clsc_prd?sku=8fvdn95s5ev33cprr62nq3q7t).

-More information about these images and a link to the gzipped volume images can be found on the [Debian wiki page](http://wiki.debian.org/Cloud/AmazonEC2Image/Squeeze) dedicated to those images.
+More information about these images and links to the gzipped volume images can be found on the [Debian wiki page](http://wiki.debian.org/Cloud/AmazonEC2Image/Squeeze) dedicated to those images.

 ## Usage ##